EU seeks big fine in court case over AstraZeneca deliveries

 BRUSSELS (AP) — The European Union took on vaccine producer AstraZeneca in a Brussels court on Wednesday and accused the drugmaker of acting in bad faith by providing shots to other nations when it had promised them for urgent delivery to the EU's 27 member countries.

-The EU accused AstraZeneca of postponing deliveries so the Anglo-Swedish company could service Britain, among others.
+During an emergency hearing, the EU asked for the delivery of missing doses and accused AstraZeneca of postponing deliveries so the Anglo-Swedish company could service Britain, among others.
+AstraZeneca denies any wrongdoing and said it has always done its best to fulfill delivery commitments.

 AstraZeneca’s contract with the European Commission, the EU's executive arm, foresaw an initial 300 million doses being distributed, with an option for another 100 million.
 The doses were expected to be delivered throughout 2021.
 But only 30 million were sent during the first quarter.